thebrumby/HotWalletClaimer/docs/TG-BOT.md

-# Setting Up a Relay from this script to a Telegram Bot
+# Setting Up a Relay from this Script to a Telegram Bot

 ## Step 1: Create a Telegram Bot Using BotFather